 - The trigger or cue (put your running clothes next to your bed

 - The Activity or routine (the actual habit, running in this case)

-- The reward (whatever works for you, video suggests small piece of chocolate)
+- The reward (whatever works for you, the video suggests a small piece of chocolate)

-Divide the habit you want to create or get rid of into these sub components and figure out which part is easiest to change or influence for you.
+Divide the habit you want to create or get rid of into subcomponents.
+Figure out which part is easiest to change or influence for you.

 The Power of Habit by Charles Duhigg